stevyi/Getting-and-Cleaning-Data-Course-Project/README.md

 into a local folder on your computer, e.g., C:\Users\yourname\Documents\Getting-and-Cleaning-Data\

-2) Unzip the file into the sub-folder created, e.g., C:\Users\yourname\Documents\Getting-and-Cleaning-Data\UCI HAR Dataset
+2) Unzip the file into the local folder created, e.g., C:\Users\yourname\Documents\Getting-and-Cleaning-Data\UCI HAR Dataset

-3) Write a R script "run_analysis.R" in the sub-folder, e.g., C:\Users\yourname\Documents\Getting-and-Cleaning-Data\UCI HAR Dataset\
+3) Write a R script "run_analysis.R" in the sub-folder created, e.g., C:\Users\yourname\Documents\Getting-and-Cleaning-Data\UCI HAR Dataset\

 4) The R script "run_analysis.R" should do the following: